JuliaLang/www.julialang.org/blog/2021/01/precompile_tutorial.md

 ## Type-inference, MethodInstances, and backedges

-We'll introduce these concepts via a simple demo (users are encourage to try this and follow along).
+We'll introduce these concepts via a simple demo (users are encouraged to try this and follow along).
 First, let's open the Julia REPL and define the following methods:

 ```
 double(x::Real) = 2x